An Entropy-based Text Watermarking Detection Method: Conclusion

 \section{Conclusion}

-In this work, we proposed a text watermark detection algorithm called EWD based on token entropy.
-We gave theoretical analysis on the detection properties of our method in low-entropy scenarios with comparison of previous works.
-We also validated the detection performance of our method in the low-entropy code generation task with a number of weight functions.
-Furthermore, our method would achieve similar performance in high-entropy scenarios as the previous works.
-Experiments also showed that compared to previous methods, our method would not bring extra computational cost.
+In this work, we propose a text watermark detection method called EWD that fully considers the influence of token entropy.
+We first establish the positive influence-entropy relation in the detection process, then utilize entropy for weight customization to fully reflect the proposed relation.
+We provide theoretical analysis on the detection properties of different methods in low-entropy scenarios.
+Experiments validate the detection performance of our method in the low-entropy code generation task with a number of weight functions.
+Furthermore, in high-entropy scenarios, our method would achieve similar performance as previous works in detection accuracy, detection speed and robustness.